louisedawn/ITAM_System_OA/README.md

-# Flask Inventory Managment project
+# Flask Inventory Managment for Open Access IT Assets Management

-## Inventory Management Web Application
+## IT Asset Management System

-### The goal is to create a web application using Flask framework to manage inventory of a list of products in respective warehouses.
-Imagine this application will be used in a shop or a warehouse that needs to keep track of various products and various locations.
+### The goal is to create a web application using Flask framework to manage inventory of IT assets deployed in workstations.

-## Python, Flask, SQLAlchemy
+## Python, Flask, SQLite3

 ## Installation